 This is a family friendly event where you can stroll over to the stables nearby for a close-up look at the horses.
 You might strike it lucky and catch one of the horse-trainers leading the horses out of the stalls.
 On the day we attended, one handsome chap, ‘Royal City’, had an instant connection with Michael.
 I don’t know how well he did on the day, but his name would suggest he was definitely in with a chance!

 New Zealand Culture – a day at the Races – the excitement

 You’ll find plenty of atmosphere and buzz at these events.
 Before the start of each a race, the runners are paraded in the birdcage which is the enclosure at the front of the grandstand.
-Here, everyone gets a chance to assess all the horses before placing their bets.
-If a horse is badly behaved in the birdcage, chances are they won’t race well.
+Here, everyone gets a chance to assess the horses before placing their bets.
+Handy hint: If a horse is badly behaved in the birdcage, chances are they won’t race well.

 Some old-timers seem to live forever.
 I’m sure the same ones from my childhood were still ‘holding up the bar’.
 These guys are walking historians and some of them, real characters.
 Actually, the old-timers have seen it all.
 They’ve probably lost more than what they have won.
 But like us, they’ll put it down to another perfect day in paradise.